top of page

 UFAAS's collaboration with NOFAIP followed a well-structured approach:

-Coordinating Training: UFAAS organized training opportunities for NOFAIP members, empowering them with the latest skills and practices.
+4. Coordinating Training: Training opportunities were created to empower NOFAIP members with the latest skills and practices.

-Knowledge Exchange: Collaborations with NOFAIP leadership facilitated the collection of best practices and information to enhance future training.
+6. Knowledge Exchange: A collection of best practices was created through a collaboration with NOFAIP leadership, serving to enhance future training.

 Impact on NOFAIP and Ugandan Youth